nshdesai/Amax/README.md

 ## Development

-If you would like to contribute to this web app ....
-Fork it!
+If you would like to contribute to this web app.
+Clone it.

 ## License